A Few Basic Tips

 Work In One Place At A Time

-This is less important if your woodland is a small part of a larger woodland, but it is always worth bearing in mind.
+It is always worth bearing in mind.
 As soon as you start working in your woods, you will to some extent disturb the wildlife.
 Animals and birds will flee to other parts of the woodland.
 As soon as they get to a safe distance, they will start to calm down and get back to eating and living their lives.
 If you move around the woods a lot whilst working, you risk chasing them around the woods, causing them to use excessive energy running away from you and preventing them from regenerating their energy levels by eating.
 Doing so can cause serious issues and even kill vulnerable animals.
 If you work in one spot at a time, it will benefit the wildlife in your woods.
 For instance, if you’re using a brushcutter to clear the rides in your woods, try to avoid doing them all on one day, instead you can carry out the task over a number of days.

 Don’t Use (Agri) Chemicals In The Woods